BaileyChessum/teleop_modular/docs/writing_a_teleop_package.md

     # Add this:
     input_sources:
       names: [
         # Give your input source a name!
+Use snake_case
         "joy_input_source"
       ]